Statistics from Altmetric.com

 Study selection and analysis:

 Randomised and quasi-randomised controlled trials of buprenorphine based regimens to manage the signs and symptoms of withdrawal in people who were primarily opioid dependent.
 Permitted comparator interventions were different buprenorphine based interventions, reducing doses of methadone, α2 adrenergic agonists, symptomatic medications or placebo.
 Risk ratios (RR) were calculated for dichotomous outcomes and standardised mean differences (SMD) for continuous outcomes.
-Heterogeneity was assessed using the χ2 statistic, …
+Heterogeneity was assessed using the χ2 statistic, and random effects models were …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.